amyyf/christopher-allen-photography/README.md

 [x] Hover styles
 [ ] Finalize layout (footer at botttom of viewport, loaders, errors, grid content) to minimize content shifting [x] Pretty urls (maybe, nice to have)
+[x] Rework to match updated content model - albums -> entries [x] Handling for images where the title is not a single number [ ] Handling for null entries and images
+[ ] Add captions when provided
+[ ] Do draft posts come through in the API?
+How to separate out test data from real data?
+[ ] Flatten out data coming back from Contentful to remove that logic from the presentational components?

 ## Dev instructions